ADHD Jobs to Avoid: Worst jobs for ADHD-er in 2024

 5. Social Media Manager: Social media managers are responsible for creating and managing social media content for individuals or organizations.
 This job requires multitasking, managing multiple social media accounts, making quick decisions about content, and responding to comments or messages.

 These are just a few jobs that may involve multitasking or quick decision-making.
 It’s important to note that not all jobs in these fields will be a good fit for individuals with ADHD.
-It’s essential to consider individual strengths and challenges when choosing a job.

 Avoid jobs that require a lot of social interaction: